gboeing/ppd534/assignments/reading-responses/readme.md

 ### Reading Response 2

-Briefly summarize how Python compares to other programming languages and why it has grown in popularity in recent years.
-Then, reflect on how coding might be useful in your own professional or academic life, now or in the future.
-If you have prior coding experience, you can draw on that too.
-If you do not, consider what new avenues coding literacy may open up for you.

-### Reading Response 3

 What are descriptive statistics useful for?
 How can they be used to mislead?
 Provide an example from your own experience of a time when descriptive statistics were used to deceive or mislead the public, whether intentionally or unintentionally (consider recent news stories, political issues, advocacy groups, etc).

-### Reading Response 4
+### Reading Response 3

 What are Tufte's key lessons for effective data visualization and why?
 Provide an example from your own experience of an excellent visualization in the real world: what did it do and how did it do it well?
 Then do the same for a bad visualization in your opinion.
 Consider sources from the news, politics, research, etc.

-### Reading Response 5
+### Reading Response 4

+Respond to all 3 of the following prompts:

   1. In your own words, define the two spatial data models and briefly discuss how non-spatial data is associated with each.
   2. What are the ethical implications of spatial data visualization?
 Why does Gimond (in agreement with Tukey) suggest that maps can serve the purpose of "propaganda"?
   3. Where does spatial data analysis/visualization fit within the specific questions/projects you hope to address in your career?
-(Use about 1/2 page for this third sub-prompt)

-### Reading Response 6
+### Reading Response 5

 Respond to just *1* of the following *2* prompts (approx 1/2 page):